alorans/LearnOpenGL/README.md

 # LearnOpenGL
-This is my repo for following along with great tutorials at [LearnOpenGL.com](https://learnopengl.com), using GLFW and Glad.
+This is my repo for following along with great tutorials at [LearnOpenGL.com](https://learnopengl.com).
 It also helps remind me how to set up a project with CMake...

 ## Checkout
 To build, first clone the repository (or just download it from github)